-Students can learn about what a competitive applicant to the Master of Science in Global Logistics program would look like by viewing the class profile page.
+Students can learn about what a competitive applicant to the Master of Accountancy program would look like by viewing the class profile page.
 Here students will be able to compare their own personal profile with our most recent incoming class.
 A student needs to be as close as possible or over the previous class average to be a competitive candidate.